SanderMertens/ecs-faq/README.md

 Locality refers to either temporal or spatial locality.
 Temporal locality refers to the reuse of data within a short amount of time.
 Spatial locality refers to the proximity of storage locations.
 High locality in either category increases the efficiency of caching, as a CPU is better able to predict access patterns.

 ### What is SIMD?
-SIMD, or single instruction multiple dispatch, refers to a set of instructions or instruction families that can process multiple values in the time it takes to do a single instruction.
+SIMD, or Single Instruction Multiple Data, refers to a set of instructions or instruction families that can process multiple values in the time it takes to do a single instruction.

 ### What is vectorization?
 Vectorization (or automatic vectorization) is the process whereby code that meets certain criteria uses SIMD instructions to improve performance.
 As a result of using these optimized instructions, vectorized code can run multiple times faster than regular code.